moerv9/sentiment/docs/3_Data Acquisition.md

 </br>

-Using the Location to filter for different timezones, so it is possible to enable the bot at different places at different times.
-It would be more efficient to collect tweets p.e. from America when most people are awake and able to tweet and not asleep.
-The problem is that the Location is not automatically read and set by Twitter, but rather manually set by the user.
+Using the Location to filter for different time zones, so it is possible to enable the bot at different places at different times.
+For example, it would be more efficient to collect tweets from America, when most people there are awake and able to tweet and not asleep.
+The problem is that the location is not automatically read and set by Twitter, but rather manually set by the user.
 This means it is nearly useless to filter it since some tweets are from *"Everywhere"* or from the *"Magic Internet Bank"*, as can be seen in the table above.

 For the tweet the timestamp, the found keyword and the calculated sentiment are included.
 More about sentiment in [this](/5_Sentiment.md) section.